pabou38/micro_bach/README.md

 - I2C LCD display (https://eu.mouser.com/ProductDetail/Newhaven-Display/NHD-0416BZ-FL-GBW?qs=3vk7fz9CmNzcJfNAixTouw%3D%3D)
 - Potentiometer, connected to one of the ESP32 ADC pin. used to modify in real time the instrument used to play notes.
 The current instrument is displayed on LCD

-The microncontroler applications leverages https://github.com/pabou38/play_bach.
-The play_bach contains the 'larger' python application, including training (locally on desktop or colab) and tensorflow lite model generation (all quantization options). also generate edgeTPU models.
+The microcontroler applications extends https://github.com/pabou38/play_bach.
+The play_bach repo contains the 'larger' python application, including training (locally on desktop or colab), tensorflow lite model generation (all quantization options, edge TPU, metadata), C file generation for microcontroler (model, corpus, dictionaries), as well as static MIDI file generation, and real music streaming to any smartphone or tablet.

 Developped with VScode and Platformio.